Waris Ahluwalia

-Waris Singh Ahluwalia (Hindi: वारिस सिंह अहलूवालिया, Punjabi: ਵਾਰਿਸ ਸਿੰਘ ਆਹਲੂਵਾਲੀਆ, born 1974) is an Indian-American designer and actor based in New York City.
+Waris Singh Ahluwalia is an Indian-American designer and actor based in New York City.
 His company, House of Waris, has collaborated with a number of other designers and artists throughout the years.
 House of Waris came into being after the owners of Maxfield's in Los Angeles noticed Ahluwalia's elaborate diamond rings and placed an order, which sold out.

 Early life

-Waris Singh Ahluwalia was born in Amritsar, Punjab, India in 1974 into a Punjabi Sikh family of the Ahluwalia caste.
+Waris Singh Ahluwalia was born in Amritsar, Punjab, India into a Punjabi Sikh family of the Ahluwalia caste.
 When he was only five years old, his family migrated to the United States from India and grew up in Brooklyn, New York.
 He is based in New York City but has also lived in Los Angeles.

 Career

 Designer

 House of Waris, founded by Ahluwalia, is strongly influenced by ancient kingdoms.

 Ahluwalia isn't primarily a jewellery designer, but he has designed several pieces.
 He is now based in New York City and travels frequently to Rome and Rajasthan, working with craftsmen in each city, from goldsmiths to diamond setters who once made the crests for royal families.
 He was a CFDA/Vogue Fashion Fund Finalist in 2009, and in 2010 he was inducted as a member of the CFDA.
 The same year, Ahluwalia was placed on Vanity Fair's Best Dressed List, anointed British GQ's second best dressed man internationally and included in Vogue's 10 Most Impactful People list.
 He also pens the column "Love & Waris" on Style.com.

 The pavilion of the pop up space housed apparel and accessories, and jewellery by Ahluwalia.

 In February 2011, Ahluwalia held his first New York Fashion Week presentation at the Museum of Arts & Design, launching a line of scarves made in India: block printed, hand dyed, silk screened.